 We all feel off sometimes.
 We don’t always know when or what, if it’s going to be a sore throat or back pain, UTIs or a toothache, but we know that at some point something will not work properly.
 It’s the predictable unpredictability of life.
 Unless it’s an acute emergency, most of us will probably try to power through and only then contact primary or urgent care.
 (Because who wants to face the unpredictable expenses of a doctor’s visit?).

 Our mission at Antidote Health is to provide the highest level of healthcare conveniently and affordably.
-We work tirelessly to expand our reach and broaden the list of services we provide, in order to create viable solutions to the flaws in the current healthcare system in the U.S. Antidote is a one-stop-shop digital medical center, where cost or living in a remote location are not barriers to quality care, and where patients can access excellent care without insurance, without unexpected bills, and with no hidden fees from the comfort of their home.
+We work tirelessly to expand our reach and broaden the list of services we provide, in order to create viable solutions to the flaws in the current healthcare system in the U.S. Antidote is your one-stop digital medical center, providing access to top-tier healthcare plans.
+Our services ensure that patients can receive excellent care with the assurance of comprehensive health coverage, eliminating unexpected bills, and without any hidden fees.
+All of this can be conveniently accessed from the comfort of your home.

 Antidote Health’s certified clinicians will diagnose, build a treatment plan, and guide you through your medical conditions.
 So, what do we treat?
 This growing guide details some of the symptoms and conditions Antidote Health’s certified clinicians can help you with:

 Colds and Flu:

 They are both contagious, both share some similar symptoms, and both are categorized as respiratory illnesses – yet they are not the same.
 They differ in how symptoms appear, in the symptoms themselves, and in their potential to worsen.